Fwep/Attack/README.md

 * Ability to nest multiple contiguous messages from a user under one "block"
 * Hyperlinks to user's profile on messages
 * Dark Mode (aka Batman mode)
+* Protecting channels from those not registered
+* Allowing for multiple ActionCable subscriptions